-The four main committees
+The four main Committees

-Developments in education and training
+Developments in Education and Training

 One of the underlying principles behind the formation of the Association and gaining freedom from the constraints of the RSM Section was to influence training and accreditation in coloproctology, which the Section was unable to do.
 It is no surprise that the education committee became such an important component of the Association from its inception.
-During the 1990s, and indeed up until the present day, there was a drive for recognition of coloproctology as a subspecialty with its own criteria for accreditation.
+During the 1990s and indeed up until the present day there was a drive for recognition of coloproctology as a subspecialty with its own criteria for accreditation.
 'Design for Coloproctology' was first released by the Clinical Services Committee under the chairmanship of Chris Marks in 1999 and has undergone two further revisions [6].
-The first edition made recommendations on clinical services and staffing levels after the Calman Report [7], defining a colorectal surgeon as one dedicated to colon and rectal surgery, or alternatively with an interest in the subspecialty, but in either case playing a full part in the emergency general surgical rota.
+The first edition made recommendations on clinical services and manpower after the Calman Report [7], defining a colorectal surgeon as one dedicated to colon and rectal surgery, or alternatively with an interest in the subspecialty, but in either case playing a full part in the emergency general surgical rota.

-Colorectal training units were defined as 'specialist' (more than two surgeons with a dedicated or major interest in coloproctology) or 'general' (one surgeon with a dedicated or major interest in the specialty).
-It was proposed that trainees should spend their final year in a specialist coloproctology unit as part of their 6-year higher general surgical training.
-A detailed syllabus of subspecialist requirements was drawn up by Nigel Scott and John Nicholls, mirroring the US-style curriculum.
-It was a template that was adopted readily around the UK and Ireland and also helped trainees who were studying for the European Board of Surgical Qualification (EBSQ) examination.
+Colorectal training units were defined as "specialist" (>2 surgeons with a dedicated or major interest in coloproctology) or "general" (1 surgeon with a dedicated or major interest in the specialty).
+It was proposed that trainees should spend the final year in a specialist coloproctology unit, as part of their 6 year higher general surgical training.
+A detailed syllabus of sub-specialist requirements was drawn up by Nigel Scott and John Nicholls mirroring the US style curriculum.
+It was a template that was adopted readily around the UK and Ireland, and also helping trainees who were studying for the EBSQ.

-The Calman reforms in 1993 and the European Working Time Directive in 2004 [8] resulted in a reduction in junior doctors' hours and a shorter training period, with the threat of not achieving adequate training within the 6-year time frame.
-There was significant expansion in consultant numbers, which was also necessary to support the expansion of colorectal cancer services with the introduction of the 2-week wait and screening.
-Concern about the threat of inadequate training resulted in the introduction of laparoscopic fellowships in the first decade of the 21st century.
-The fellowships formed a major part of the UK colorectal training scene for the best part of a decade and have produced many of the current generation of active research and training members of the Association.
+The Calman reforms in 1993 and European Working Time Directive (EWTD) in 2004 [8], resulted in a reduction in junior doctors' hours and shorter training period with the threat of not achieving adequate training within the 6 year time frame.
+There was significant consultant expansion, which was also necessary to support the expansion of colorectal cancer services with the introduction of the two week wait and screening.
+Concern about the threat of inadequate training resulted in the introduction of laparoscopic fellowships in the first decade of the twenty first century.
+The fellowships formed a major part of the UK colorectal training scene for the best part of a decade and have produced many of the current generation of research & training active members of the Association.
 These developments were truly transformational for our specialty in the UK.
-Within 10 years UK laparoscopic surgery had gone from having one of the world's lowest rates of laparoscopic resection to one of the highest.
+Within 10 years UK laparoscopic surgery had gone from having one of the lowest rates of laparoscopic resection to one of the highest in the colorectal world.
 Credit must go to both Roger Motson for the fellowships and Mark Coleman for his work with LAPCO (see later).
-After more than 20 years of ongoing discussion with the ACPGBI on its submission for subspecialty recognition the Specialist Advisory Committee (SAC) finally halted the process in 2012; coloproctology remains under the general surgery SAC umbrella to this day.
+After more than 20 years of ongoing discussion with the ACPGBI on its submission for subspecialty recognition, the Specialist Advisory Committee (SAC) finally halted the process in 2012 and coloproctology remains under the general surgery SAC umbrella to this day.

-The Education and Training Committee has strived consistently to improve and maintain the quality of colorectal surgical education.
+The Education and Training committee has strived consistently to improve and maintain the quality of colorectal surgical education.
 Courses have been approved or badged on merit.
-'Motorway' courses, including the M62, the M54 and the M27 courses, have traditionally featured in the badging process but for many years were funded with the support of industry.
+'Motorway' courses including the M62, the M54 and the M27 courses, have traditionally featured in the badging process but for many years were funded with the support of industry.
 In 2015 the ACPGBI began to underwrite the financial risk, particularly of the M62 course, and established a coloproctology 'tutor' (Nader Francis) to oversee meeting organisation, ensuring robust educational content and introducing feedback.
 The M62 meeting eventually morphed into the Advanced Coloproctology Course to become a stalwart of the annual Association events.